HotChieh/BDRNet/README.md

-# sakwnet
+# BDRNet
-This is the official implementation code for SAKWNet.
+This is the official implementation code for BDRNet.

 The whole code will be public when this paper is accepted.